dallenjap123/dallenjap123.github.io/README.md

 - **Writing** — recall and draw a word's kanji from its reading/meaning on a touch-friendly canvas, then reveal to self-grade.
-- **Furigana** — recall and type a word's reading from its kanji, auto-graded against the word's own reading (no self-honesty needed here).
+- **Furigana** — recall and type a word's reading from its kanji, auto-graded against the word's own reading (no self-honesty needed here)!

 Each of the three practice modes (Flashcards/Writing/Furigana) cycles every word in a lesson exactly twice per run; clear a lesson with zero mistakes